The Connector Contract¶

 Properties from a provided connector configuration can also be injected.

-Jinja variable injects the URL of an endpoint that grants an OAuth2 access token.
+The token_url Jinja variable injects the URL of an endpoint that grants an OAuth2 access token.

-Jinja variable injects the base URL of the API for the system.
+The base_url Jinja variable injects the base URL of the API for the system.

 Service API access¶

-in the manifest signals that any occurrences of the service_url
+Setting requires_service_api_access to true in the manifest signals that any occurrences of the service_url

 Jinja variable should be replaced with “$ENV(service_url)”, and a JWT granting access to the service API is added as a

 secret to the connector’s system.
-The secret can then be used in the config with $SECRET(service_jwt)
+The secret can then be used in the config with $SECRET(service_jwt).

 Webhooks¶

-in the manifest signals that a secret intended for validating incoming
+Setting use_webhook_secret to true in the manifest signals that a secret intended for validating incoming

 requests to a receiver endpoint should be added to the system.
 The write permissions on all receiver endpoints that end